 You have a big construction project coming up.
 You’re coordinating all the materials, suppliers and labour to make sure the job gets done right.
 When you need temporary construction fence to secure your site, you may wonder if it is best to rent or buy your fence.
-There are many different factors to consider, but to help simplify things we’ve narrowed them down to these three:
+There are many different factors to consider, but to help simplify things we’ve narrowed them down to these five points:

 In this case, “resources” refers both to equipment and people.
 Of course, purchasing construction fence will involve transporting the fence from the job site to a storage facility once the project is complete.
 This will require disassembling the fence and loading it onto a properly equipped vehicle to bring it to its final destination.
-Do your trucks have the necessary equipment, such as straps and banding, to transport fence safely?
+Do your trucks have the necessary equipment, such as straps and banding, to transport fence panels safely?
 Do you have a forklift to safely and efficiently load and unload the fence?
 Can you allocate the appropriate amount of labour to facilitate tear-down, loading and transportation?
 During the busy summer construction season, it can be difficult to spare labour for non-essential tasks.
 Renting may be your best option for this reason.
 We can coordinate our Fence Guys for set up, removal, and transportation – saving you the headache.

-This is arguably the most important factor when it comes to deciding between buying or renting temporary construction fence.
-Generally speaking, if your job is expected to last for at least 2 years, you should consider buying.
-This is usually the point at which the cost of renting for the duration of the project would exceed the cost of buying the fence outright.
+Purchasing fence is also a good option if you have a frequent need for temporary fencing.
 Will you be returning to this site, or moving on to another project with similar fencing requirements?
 Buying may still be worthwhile if you have several similar jobs that will run consecutively and last a total of at least 2 years.
-It may be more cost-effective to purchase the fence if you believe it will work well for multiple upcoming jobs.
+It can be more cost-effective to purchase the fence if you can use it for multiple upcoming jobs.

 If you do plan to move the fence from site to site, you’ll want to carefully consider the type of fence you purchase.
 Some temporary fences hold up better to relocation than others, so do your research.
 Making an investment in the right kind of fence will ensure your decision to purchase pays off in the long run.
 Of course, not every project or contractor has the budget to make a capital investment in construction fence.
-If cash flow is a concern, renting may still be the way to go.
+If cashflow is a concern, renting may still be the way to go.

-There are many aspects to consider when deciding whether to rent or buy your temporary fence – such as your budget, access to storage, and available resources.
+There are many aspects to consider when deciding whether to rent or buy your temporary fence – such as your budget, project duration, access to storage, and available resources.
 We hope this helps give you an idea of which option will be the most beneficial for you.
 It is always best to consult your sales representative before making a final decision.
 Our sales representatives can help identify the possible challenges and benefits of renting versus buying as they pertain to your specific situation.
 Contact us and we’d be happy to help you make the best decision for your job.

 Have you decided that buying is the way to go?
 Check out When is the Best Time to Buy Fence? to see when you should plan to make your purchase in order to get the best deal.
 Then, read our How to Install Modu-Loc Fence and Best Practices for Installing Modu-Loc Fence posts to achieve an optimal installation every time.

 Editor’s Note: this post was originally published in 2018.
-It has been updated with additional detail for 2019.
+It has been updated with additional detail for 2021.

 We’re here to answer any questions you may have.